 I maintain my own comprehensive ratings which are more allied to professional betting than the standard ratings available publicly.
-My ratings in conjunction with latest information from connections form the basis for my race pricing.
+My ratings in conjunction with in-depth form analysis plus latest information from connections form the basis for my race pricing.
 I am now more selective in my approach.
 When I see true betting value, I can act upon it.

 The exchanges have brought innovation and greater opportunity.
 I have adapted my work to take advantage whilst still maintaining some other more traditional routes to getting my bets on.

 National Hunt racing was my entry point to being a professional and remains my primary focus.
 With the flat there is an increasing amount of low quality racing put there for the bookmakers benefit.
 Therefore I concentrate my time on the flat towards the higher grade races.
 I can then use my time more effectively to find winners.